How to (Un-) Quantum Mechanics: Clifford Algebras

 Regarding the real Dirac algebra $Cl(3,1)$, one has the following unique elements: The SUM $\y_0$, the pseudoscalar (Eq.~\ref{eq_PS}) $\y_\pi=\y_0\y_1\y_2\y_3$ and the product of both ($\y_{10}$).
 While there is only a single skew-symmetric element in the real Pauli algebra, the Dirac algebra contains six of them.
 By Pauli's fundamental theorem of the Dirac matrices~\cite{Pauli} it is allowed to select any of the skew-symmetric matrices to represent the SUM $\y_0$.
 Above we have chosen the form ${\bf 1}_2\otimes\eta_0$.
 If one choses to use a different skew-symmetric matrix as SUM, this is equivalent to a permutation of the order of the elements in $\psi$.
 One obtains $\psi=(q_1,q_2,p_1,p_2)^T$ in case of $\y_0=\eta_0\otimes{\bf 1}_2$.
 Hence the real Dirac matrices have their meaning {\it relative} to the initial choice of the SUM.

 Next one has to select one of nine symmetric matrices~\footnote{ The unit matrix can not be a generator of a CA since it commutes with all others.}, however it is a math fact that $\y_0$ anticommutes only with six of them.
-Hence one has to choose again one out of six matrices~\footnote{ We can't tell if ``god throws dices'' or not.
-Here dices are an option.} and fix it as $\y_1$.
+Hence one has to choose again one of six matrices~\footnote{ We can't tell if ``god throws dices'' or not.
+Here dices might be an option.} and fix it as $\y_1$.
 This choice is again arbitrary insofar as all choices give the same physics~\cite{rdm_paper}.
-But the selection of these two matrices suffices to decide about the type of all remaining matrices, i.e. whether they are vectors, bi-vector and so forth.
+But the selection of these two matrices suffices to decide about the type of all remaining matrices, i.e. whether they are vectors, bi-vectors and so forth.

-According to Eq.~\ref{eq_nsym} and Eq.~\ref{eq_ncosym} there are $10$ Hamiltonian elements in the Dirac algebra, but we identified only $4$ of them, namely the generators (called $1$-vectors or simply vectors).
+According to Eq.~\ref{eq_nsym} and Eq.~\ref{eq_ncosym} there are $10$ Hamiltonian elements in the Dirac algebra, but up to now we identified only $4$ of them, namely the generators (called $1$-vectors or simply ``vectors'').
 In the previous section we have shown that in HCAs in which all generators of the Clifford algebra are Hamiltonian, only $k$-vectors for $k\in[1,2,5,6,9,10,\dots]$ are Hamiltonian.
 Since the highest $k$-vector of the Dirac algebra is the pseudo-scalar with $k=4$, a Dirac type Hamiltonian may contain only vector and bi-vector elements.
 We use $\y_{14}=\y_0\y_1\y_2\y_3$ to denote the pseudo-scalar.